 2. Categorize your purchases (ex. coffee, restaurant, shoe shopping)

 3. Rate each purchase on a scale of 1 – 10 in terms of how much you regret the purchase (1 being ‘totally worth it,’ 10 being ‘I wish I could turn back time!’)

 4. Tally up each category, and see which one has led to the highest amount of regret

 Voilà!
-You’ve found that sweet spot of where you can cut back.
+You’ve found that sweet spot of where you can save money each month.
 Now get saving.